spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 ### Deploy your project

 To test your game, you need to launch a deployment.
-This means launching your game with its own instance of the SpatialOS runtime, either locally using a local deployment, or in the cloud using a cloud deployment.
+This means launching your game with its own instance of the SpatialOS Runtime, either locally using a [local deployment](https://docs.improbable.io/reference/latest/shared/glossary#local-deployment), or in the cloud using a [cloud deployment](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).

 <!---
 TODO: add links from deployments to concepts